If you suffer from chronically dry skin around your eyes — we’re here to help!

 Honey is a gentle ingredient with numerous skin benefits.
 This makes it especially useful for sensitive and dry skin around the eyes.
 Honey works to gently exfoliate, smoothing and softening the dry skin.
 It also acts as a humectant, providing hydration benefits.

-In addition to working as a healthy eye treatment, honey can be used as a non-stripping facial cleanser, ideal for morning facial cleansing and as an evening cleanser on days you don’t wear makeup or spf.
+In addition to working as a healthy eye area mask, honey can be used as a non-stripping facial cleanser.
+It’s especially ideal for morning facial cleansing and as an evening cleanser on days you don’t wear makeup or SPF.

 3. Hydrate (Not The Way You Think)

-You most likely already know that you should be drinking plenty of water throughout the day to keep your skin in tip top shape.
+You most likely already know that you should be drinking plenty of water throughout the day.
 However, you also want to make sure your body is holding on to that hydration by eating foods with a high water and nutrient content.

 Some of our favorite, nutritionally-dense foods that help us hydrate our skin from the inside include: cucumber, lettuce, avocado, berries, cantaloupe and honey dew melon.
 It’s easier for your body (and skin) to retain hydration when it comes from whole foods.

 Your skin produces oil, aka sebum, to keep it moisturized and protected.
 So naturally it makes sense to use ingredients that resemble our sebum, such as squalene and jojoba, to replenish the moisture our skin is having a hard time producing on its own.
-Our skin is able to recognize these ingredients due to the fact that their chemical makeup is similar to human sebum – so our skin readily absorbs these ingredients and knows exactly what to do with them.
+Our skin is able to recognize these ingredients due to the fact that their chemical makeup is similar to human sebum – so our skin readily absorbs these ingredients.
 This simple swap also helps you to avoid exposing your skin to harsh preservatives and oftentimes harmful synthetics found in eye creams.
-Our Bright eye serum is expertly formulated to care for the sensitive eye area with a super light texture and scientifically evaluated botanical oils and plant extract that not only eliminate dry skin but also firm, brighten and plump.
+Our Bright eye serum is expertly formulated to care for the sensitive eye area with a super light texture and scientifically evaluated botanical oils and plant extract that not only eliminate dry skin but also help to visibly firm, brighten and plump.

 5. Use A Glycerin-Based Product for Topical Hydration (Don’t Let Fads Compromise Your Healthy Skin)